buildout/buildout/README.txt

 scripts to be installed, but I want to be able to run their tests using the `zope.testing test runner
 <http://www.python.org/pypi/zope.testing>`_.
 In this kind of
-application, the program to be instaleld is the test runner.
+application, the program to be installed is the test runner.
 A good example of this is `zc.ngi <http://svn.zope.org/zc.ngi/trunk/>`_.

 Here I have a subversion project for the zc.ngi package.
 The software